 Winning score – Punters are betting on what the final winning score will be.
 The bookmakers will set a pre-tournament market for this option, usually around the eight-under region for winning score, but will revise the market throughout the tournament.
 Bet on whether the winning score will be higher, or lower than what the bookmakers have set.

-The Par 3 Challenge takes place the day before the first round of the Masters and is often a relaxed, family-filled competition where players take a lighthearted approach.
+The Par 3 Contest takes place the day before the first round of the Masters and is often a relaxed, family-filled competition where players take a lighthearted approach.
 That doesn’t mean you cannot bet on it, although there are usually only a handful of players who take it seriously.

 Most of the winners are excellent short-game players, which makes the Par 3 Contest a handy betting option for those who study the form.
 A rule of thumb is to avoid anybody anyone who is likely to have children or relatives with them on the course.
 Occasionally an old favourite will salute – as Tom Watson did in 2018 – but current tour players are the way to go.

 There is another, very significant reason to pay attention to Wednesday’s action.
 Since the first edition of the Par 3 Contest in 1960, not one player has taken out the title and gone on to win that year’s Masters Tournament.
 Plenty have taken both crowns on multiple occasions, including Augusta legends Sam Snead and Arnold Palmer, but never in the same week.